chocolatey/choco-wiki/How-To-Create-Extensions.md

 * To create an extension package, run `choco new name.extension` and then delete everything but the nuspec.
 * Then create an extensions folder in the root of the package.
 * In the extensions folder, create your PowerShell module.
+* The important file you will need is a PSM1 (PowerShell Module) file that loads up and ensures functions are available.
+Have a look at [profile module](https://github.com/chocolatey/choco/blob/master/src/chocolatey.resources/helpers/chocolateyProfile.psm1) and [chocolatey-core.extensions module](https://github.com/chocolatey/chocolatey-coreteampackages/blob/master/extensions/extensions.psm1)

 Here's an example: https://chocolatey.org/packages/chocolatey-core.extension.
 The source is at https://github.com/chocolatey/chocolatey-coreteampackages/tree/master/extensions